After NC student suspended for ‘illegal alien’ comment, state weighs new appeal process

 The family wasn’t allowed to appeal to the Davidson County school board after the April suspension.

-But under a bill introduced Wednesday in the state Senate Education Committee, high school students would be given the right to appeal short-term suspensions of five days or more and to get any short-term suspensions removed from their records under certain conditions.
+But under a bill introduced Wednesday in the state Senate Education Committee, high school students would be given the right to appeal short-term suspensions of five days or more and to get them removed from their records under certain conditions.

 “Ultimately this bill is about upholding due process for students if they believe they were unfairly punished,” Sen. Steve Jarvis, a Davidson County Republican, said Wednesday.
 “They should have the right to appeal and seek a resolution.